 – single-leveled house; sheds are usually built separately.

 – 1-2 storey house.
-The ground floor (or cellar in case of 1 story house) is used for food storage; if sheds are built separately, the ground floor may be residential as well.
+The ground floor (or cellar in the case of 1-story house) is used for food storage; if sheds are built separately, the ground floor may be residential as well.

-The porch (veranda) is an ever-present element in all Romanian rural houses.
-It is often times decorated either with flowers, or covered by vineyard leaves.
-The rooms have low ceilings with beams which helps mantain heat.
+The porch (veranda) is an ever-present element in Romanian rural houses.
+It is often times decorated with flowers, or covered by vineyard leaves.
+The rooms have low ceilings with beams, which helps mantain heat.

-The houses are surrounded by gardens with flowers, homegrown fruits, vegetables, vineyards etc.
+The houses are always surrounded by flower gardens, homegrown fruits, vegetables, vineyards etc.

 Pre-Christian pagan mythology in traditional Romanian folk

 The various motifs found in architecture, clothing, pottery, dance etc were not simple decorations but they stem from pre-Christian beliefs transmitted from distant ancestors.
-Many of the Pagan symbols were universal, being found around the world before Christianity/ Islam and other religions replaced the system of beliefs.
+Many Pagan symbols are universal, being found around the world before Christianity, Islam and other religions replaced the system of beliefs.

-The most prevalent is the solar motif which is omnipresent in Romanian folk art.
+The most prevalent is the solar motif, which is omnipresent in Romanian folk art.
 The sun circle was a symbol of life, fertility and it was believed to attract positive energy.
 The Pagan beliefs were directly connected to nature, which also implied respect for the surrounding natural environment.
-In Romania, the newly-adopted Christianity continued to coexist along Pagan rituals until today.
+In Romania, Christianity continues to co-exist along Pagan rituals until today.

 The decorative motifs varied depending on the region.
 When a house lacked exterior decorations, a branch from a pine tree was instead placed above the door in order to protect the household.

-The supporting poles of the pridvor (front porch) in most regions were often sculpted into the “twisted rope”, the symbol of infinity which is meant to protect the household from bad spirits and connects the earth to the infinite sky.
+The supporting poles of the pridvor (front porch) iwere often sculpted into the “twisted rope”, the symbol of infinity which is protected the household and connected the earth to the infinite sky.

 The peasant did not consider his household and land a private property where he had absolute rights, but instead considered it a good of the community offered by God in order to care for it and to help perpetuate life.
 The land was a gift from ancestors which he transmitted to descendants to ensure the endurance of the family, of the community and of life in general.

-Up until the forced industrialization of the 1960’s, traditional houses were built with specific materials, some of them native to the region – like the Istrita rock (Piatra de Istrita) used in Buzau county.
+Up until the forced industrialization of the 1960’s, traditional houses were built with specific materials, native to the region – like the Istrita rock (Piatra de Istrita) used in Buzau county.

 Starting with industrialization, peasants were forced to replace traditional building materials with the cheaper and widely used cement.
-From this period onward, many symbolic paintings disappeared and are still disappearing from the exterior walls, being painted over or covered with another layer of cement.
+From now onward, many symbolic paintings disappeared and are still disappearing from the exterior walls, being painted over or covered with another layer of cement.